vasantakmr/gurucodes-hugo/hugo/content/lessons/flutter-inapp-purchases/index.md

 The Play Store [Billing](https://developer.android.com/google/play/billing/billing_overview) API will not work until you have at least an Alpha release track.
 If you do not have an existing app, check off the items below before proceeding further.

-✔️ Register your app and package ID (i.e com.fireship.myapp) in the [Google Play Console](https://developer.android.com/distribute/console).
+✔️ Register your app and package ID (i.e com.gurucodes.myapp) in the [Google Play Console](https://developer.android.com/distribute/console).

 ✔️ Follow the steps to create a [signed release APK](https://flutter.dev/docs/deployment/android).
 Or watch the [Android Flutter Deployment video](/courses/flutter-firebase/release-android/) 🎥.